English as an Additional Language (EAL)

 EAL is taught by specialist teachers across the school and is based on a 3-tier system, which allows students to be supported according to their individual needs.
 Improved proficiency in English enables students to access the curriculum and facilitates the immersion into mainstream classes.

-Students follow an intensive EAL programme within a specialised EAL class, which runs alongside mainstream English and topic lessons.
+Students follow an intensive EAL programme within a specialised EAL class, which runs alongside mainstream lessons.
 The focus is on speaking and listening, for students to gain essential communication skills to support their social integration.
-Students participate in all other areas of the curriculum, including specialist subjects of P.E., music, dance and modern foreign languages (MFL), as well as other class activities.
+Students participate in all other areas of the curriculum, including specialist subjects such as P.E., Music, Dance and Modern Foreign Languages (MFL), as well as other class activities.

 Students are immersed into the majority of lessons but continue to receive EAL support in and out of mainstream classes.
 Increased independence is promoted through small-group sessions aimed at extending vocabulary, grammar, reading and writing skills.

 Students are fully integrated into the mainstream classes but may require support in specific areas of the curriculum to reach their full potential.
-The in-class support they receive targets their individual needs and is closely monitored by the class teacher, together with our EAL specialists.
+In Primary school, this level of support comes in the form of in-class support, while in Secondary it continues to be a combination of in-class and out-of-class support.
+The lessons students receive target their individual needs with the main focus being academic language.

 Whatever the level of support required, our EAL specialists work together with students and their teachers to ensure the programme of study is relevant to the demands of the curriculum and the student’s own personal needs.